Chicago picks Integrys to supply non-coal power through 2015

-(Reuters) - Integrys Energy Services, a unit of Integrys Energy Group TEG.N of Chicago, won a municipal aggregation contract to supply Chicago with lower cost electricity from non-coal fuel sources through 2015.
+Dec 17 (Reuters) - Integrys Energy Services, a unit of Integrys Energy Group of Chicago, won a municipal aggregation contract to supply Chicago with lower cost electricity from non-coal fuel sources through 2015.

 The Chicago City Council last week picked Integrys because the company offered the lowest price margin in a two-stage competitive process that included eight companies.